ErikGartner/sentimental/README.md

 ## Data
 A sentimental analyzer is only as good as its data.
 Sentimental comes with some data and pre-trained models.
 As a bonus the format is very simple and it is easy to train the model on your own data.

-For details the readme in the [data](https://github.com/ErikGartner/sentimental/tree/master/sentimental/data) folder.
+For details see the [readme](./sentimental/data/README.md) in the data folder.

 If you have good data, either lexicons of polarity words or example sentences, feel free to make a pull request.